PRTechTalk/STM32/README.md

 Welcome to the STM32 project repository for the PR TechTalk YouTube channel.

 This repository contains STM32 example projects, experiments, and tutorial code used in my videos.
-The projects are mainly developed with Visual Studio Code, STM32CubeMX, CMake, and the STM32 HAL.
+The newer projects are mainly developed with Visual Studio Code, STM32CubeMX, CMake, and the STM32 HAL.
-But olde projects are STM32CubeIDE and MX,
+Older projects were created with STM32CubeIDE and STM32CubeMX.

 ## Projects